 Financial assets of the Group include cash at bank, trade and other receivables, amounts due from related parties, positive fair value of derivative financial instruments held as cash flow hedges and accounted for as FVPL, short term loans, and long term loans, advances and receivables.
-Financial liabilities of the Group include amounts due to related parties, negative fair value of derivative financial instruments held as cash flow hedges and accounted for as FVPL, short term loans, bank overdraft, long term loans and trade and other payables.
+Financial liabilities of the Group include amounts due to related parties, negative fair value of derivative financial instruments held as cash flow hedges and accounted for as FVPL, short term loans, held as cash flow hedges and accounted for as FVPL, short term loans, bank overdraft, long term loans and trade and other payables.